 Every Indian state has its share of Pickles, Chutneys, and Podis (Dry Powders); none more so than Andhra Pradesh which is famous for them.
-Today I am introducing you to Nuvvula Podi; a favourite from the Vizag-Vizianagaram of Andhra Pradesh.
+Today I am introducing you to Nuvvula Podi, the roasted sesame powder that is especially popular in the Vizag-Vizianagaram belt of Andhra Pradesh.

 Nuvvula Podi oh-so-simple to make, super delicious, and can be put to a variety of uses.

 - Add 1 tbsp of the Podi and 1/2 tsp Sesame Oil to 1 cup of hot steamed rice.
-Mix well and savour by itself or with Vankaya Perugu Pachadi or Vankaya Pachi Pulusu, Mammidikaya Pappu, or Majjiga Pulusu on the side.
+Mix well and savour by itself or with Vankaya Perugu Pachadi, Vankaya Pachi Pulusu, Mammidikaya Pappu, or Majjiga Pulusu on the side.

-- Add it to Nimmakaya Pulihora to Chintapandu Pulihora to amp up the taste quotient.
+- Add it to Nimmakaya Pulihora to Tamarind Rice (Nuvvula Chintapandu Pulihora) to amp up the flavour quotient.

 Nuvvula Podi | Roasted Sesame Powder from Andhra Pradesh

 - 1 Cup Unpolished Sesame Seeds, Nuvvulu (150 gms)

 - 6 to 8 Spicy Red Chillies, Endu Mirapakaya (5 gms)